-- Use a spring and ramp combination in the drive clutch to get a 5000 RPM engagement (verify your tachometer with your tech. inspectors tach). - You need aggressive shifting to get a good holeshot but you also need good backshifting.
+- You need aggressive shifting to get a good holeshot but you also need good backshifting.
 Here again, testing is the key to success. - Use the lowest TRA setting that still allows you to maintain correct RPM when exiting the corners. - Gear for the speed you will go on the course. - Break in several belts of the same type and size and set up your pulleys to work with these belts. - Maintain your clutches on a weekly basis.
 A clean, free moving driven pulley is important to good backshifting.
 Clean the pulley faces with acetone on a regular basis.

-For more Oval Racing information contact Bill Rader by fax at (715) 847-6869, phone (715) 847-6884.
+For more Oval Racing information contact Racing Dept. by fax at (715) 847-6869, phone (715) 847-6884.